ZeeSpire/zss-afk-site/_posts/en/2023-02-12-everything-about-matera-italy.markdown

 ### 4. Palombaro lungo
 It is one of the largest and most important cisterns in the area and is considered a remarkable example of ancient water management systems.
 The cistern was carved out of the rock and was used to collect rainwater and channel it into underground storage tanks.
 The water was then used for various purposes, including irrigation, drinking, and washing.

-Today, the [Palombaro Lungo](https://www.palombarolungo.it/index.htm){:target="_blank"} is a popular tourist attraction and a symbol of the ingenuity and resourcefulness of the people who lived in the Sassi district.
+Today, the [Palombaro Lungo](https://www.palombarolungo.it/index.htm){:target="_blank" rel="nofollow"} is a popular tourist attraction and a symbol of the ingenuity and resourcefulness of the people who lived in the Sassi district.
 Visitors can explore the cistern and admire its architectural features, including the large underground chambers and the network of tunnels and channels that were used to collect and distribute water.
 The cistern is also an important cultural site and a testament to the rich history and heritage of the Matera region.

 {% responsive_image path: assets/images/posts/matera/matera-italy-palombaro-lungo.webp alt: "Palombaro Lungo, Matera, Italy" %}